guichosk8/RockPaperScisors/README.md

 # RockPaperScisors
 Javascript Game

-This is a basic game of Rock, Paper, Scisor made in Javascript
+This is a basic game of Rock, Paper, Scissor made in Javascript, taked from freeCodeCamp.org: https://www.youtube.com/watch?v=jaVNP3nIAv0&